-There will be a central Elexon cost of approximately £4,500 to make changes to BSC documents and internal Elexon processes.
+There will be a central cost of approximately £4,500 to make changes to BSC documents.
 We have not identified any BSC System impact or cost to implement P398 for industry.
 However, all BSC Parties, BSC Party Agents, BSC Agents and BSC Systems could, potentially, be subject of a data request once P398 is implemented, subject to approval.